iMaxopoly/sports-event-timer/README.md

 as well as the backend binary.

 ```
-1. Clone or download the repository as zip.
+1. Clone the project in your GOPATH or download the repository as zip and extract it in your GOPATH.
 2. Change directory into the project root.
 3. Run ./build.bat.
 ```